Prince12sam/Scorpion/INSTALL.md

 # Scorpion CLI - Installation Guide 🦂

-Quick guide to clone and start using Scorpion CLI for security testing.
+Complete guide to install Scorpion CLI on Windows, Linux, and macOS.

 ---